azabelmena/ccom4086/numericalrepresentationincomputers/integers.md

 0 \leq B2U \leq 2^{w}-1
 $$

-We call the minumum and maximum values of unsigned integers $$UMIN$$ and
+We call the minimum and maximum values of unsigned integers $$UMIN$$ and
 $$UMAX$$ respectively.

 ### Signed Integers.